DECSResearch/Attack-Classification---Metrics-based/README.md

 The GPU part is unfinished.

+Use sudo docker run -it --rm --network host --name stressing --rm --runtime=nvidia -v /usr/bin/tegrastats:/usr/bin/tegrastats --gpus all -e NVIDIA_VISIBLE_DEVICES=all changcunlei/attack-simulation:latest bash
+So you have access to tegrastats.

 sudo docker run -it --rm --network host --name stressing --rm --runtime=nvidia --gpus all -e NVIDIA_VISIBLE_DEVICES=all changcunlei/attack-simulation:latest bash